DataDog/documentation/content/tracing/languages/java.md

 ### OpenTracing API

-Use the Datadog Tracer (`dd-trace-ot`) library to measure execution times for specific pieces of code.
+Use the [OpenTracing API](https://github.com/opentracing/opentracing-java) and the Datadog Tracer (dd-trace-ot) library to measure execution times for specific pieces of code.
 This lets you trace your application more precisely than you can with the Java Agent alone.

 #### Setup